-- publication of specific calls for proposals and calls for tender - receipt of grant applications and organising the assessment and project selection (whereby the grant award decision is taken by the Commission, after consultation of the LLP Committee and the European Parliament when required by the programme decision) - issuing project Grant Agreements and making grant payments to beneficiaries - reception and treatment of contractual reports from beneficiaries - monitoring and support to programme beneficiaries - desk checks and on the spot control and audit of supported projects.
+- publication of specific calls for proposals and calls for tender - receipt of grant applications and organising the assessment and project selection - taking the grant award decision after consultation with the Commission - issuing project Grant Agreements and making grant payments to beneficiaries - reception and treatment of contractual reports from beneficiaries - monitoring and support to programme beneficiaries - desk checks and on the spot control and audit of supported projects.

-Cedefop (the European Centre for Development of Vocational Training) in Thessaloniki/Greece: coordinates the study visits programme at EU level on behalf of the European Commission.
-The study visits programme is a part of the Transversal Programme, and one of the "decentralised" actions, in the sense that the applications are submitted to the National Agencies.
+Cedefop (the European Centre for Development of Vocational Training) in Thessaloniki/Greece: manages the study visits programme at EU level on behalf of the European Commission.
+The study visits programme is a part of the Key Activity 1 of the Transversal Programme, and one of the "decentralised" actions, in the sense that the applications are submitted to the National Agencies.